 Estimating record pair counts allows you to iterate quickly when discovering blocking terms and see the effect of adjusting thresholds, tokenizers and similarity functions.

-Initially, a handful of arbitrary record pairs are selected by an admin or curator and classified as Match or No Match.
+Initially, a handful of arbitrary record pairs are selected by a verifier, curator, or admin classified as Match or No Match.
 These initial matching and non-matching record pairs provide the model with the first feedback required to begin learning and allow the curator to initialize the entity resolution model.
 See Training Initial Pairs and Reviewing Record Pairs.

-Both curators or verifiers can assign and verify pairs.
+Both curators or verifiers can assign and verify pair labels.
 See the following:

 The iterative curation of high-impact, learned, and other record pairs allows Tamr Core to accurately classify all record pairs as matching or non-matching.

 Each time you make changes to the blocking model or apply verified feedback to update results, the pairs that appear on the Pairs page update.
 All previously reviewed and labeled pairs appear with the following exception: if updates are made to the source data and a record is no longer present in the unified dataset, pairs that include that record no longer appear regardless of whether a pair was previously reviewed and labeled.

 Note: A pair that is reviewed and labeled will continue to appear on the Pairs page even if updates to the blocking model mean that one or both records in the pair no longer satisfy the new blocking terms.

 Each time you make changes to clusters, those changes can also result in new and changed pair labels.
 Tamr Core can learn and apply these labels to the model for you when you enable learned pairs.